danielnjoo/hackamherst_workshops/reactnative/README.md

   - Create a new project and name it `LoginApp`.
 It'll take a few seconds to set up your project.
   - Hit "Get Started" under the `Authentication` panel, and set up a sign-in method.
 We're going to be using email/password for simplicity.
   - Toggle to the `USERS` tab and add a user - yourself.
 Make sure you remember your username/password combination.
-  - Click the `WEB SETUP` near the top left of the page.
+  - Click the `WEB SETUP` near the top right of the page.
 You'll need this information later, so keep that tab handy.
 - Local configuration:
   - We're going to need the `firebase` package, so `yarn install firebase`
   - Open up `App.js`